danpalmer1/discord-screenshot-bot/README.md

 # Project Name: Discord Bot
 ## Author: Daniel Palmer
 ### Date: 3/17/24
+### Description: A python script that takes a screenshot of your screen and uses a webhook to send the screenshot to a discord server.
+The instructions below can help set the script to run automatically.

 Prerequisites: <br>
      - Python installation (version 3.12 recommended).
-This can be checked by running command prompt and typing 'python --version' <br>
+This can be checked by running the command prompt and typing 'python --version' <br>

 1. Create a Discord Webhook: <br>
     a.
 Go to your discord server and generate a webhook. <br>